hazelhhwang/project-3-group-5/README.md

    - Added an event listener to wait for the DOM content to be fully loaded before executing the script using `document.addEventListener('DOMContentLoaded', function() {...});`.

 2. **Leaflet Map Initialisation**:
-   - Initialised a Leaflet map instance with the ID 'clusterMap' and set the initial view coordinates to Melbourne's latitude and longitude using `L.map('heatMap').setView([-37.8136, 144.9631], 13);`.
+   - Initialised a Leaflet map instance with the ID 'clusterMap' and set the initial view coordinates to Melbourne's latitude and longitude using `L.map('clusterMap').setView([-37.8136, 144.9631], 13);`.
-   - Added a tile layer from OpenStreetMap as the base layer using `L.tileLayer(...).addTo(heatMap)`.
+   - Added a tile layer from OpenStreetMap as the base layer using `L.tileLayer(...).addTo(clusterMap)`.

 3. **Definition of Legend Colours**:
    - Defined a colour scheme for the legend by specifying ranges of the number of reviews and their corresponding colours in the `legendColors` object.